isaklafleur/luisapp-randomizer/readme.md

 ## Add Team

-As A team leand I want to add a team so that I can manage it
+As a Team Lead I want to add a team so that I can manage it later.

 ## View Team Members